jgoodz/Aion-AVM-Starter-Guide/README.md

-# Aion-AVM-Starter-Guide
+# Aion-Java-Starter-Guide

-This Tutorial shows you step by step how to create a front end Dapp that interacts with the Aion Virtual Machine (AVM)
+This Tutorial shows you step by step how to create a front end Dapp that interacts with the Aion kernel that uses the new Aion Virtual Machine (AVM)

+*We will refer to AVM as the Aion Kernel that employs the new JVM Java Compiler*

+## Java Compiler (AVM)
+AVM is a lightweight version of the JVM, the compiler for Java code.
+Security enhacements have been incorporated to prepare it for an adversarial blockchain environment.
+In this tutorial we will be able to deploy Java programs as smart contracts and interact with it from the test network.

 The three parts to this tutorial are: